Toward Universal Testing of Dynamic Network Models: Main results

 We note that although $S$ has the form of an estimate of $d_n(M_B, M_0)$, it does \emph{not} converge in probability to this value (indeed, it is likely that a single trajectory is insufficient to estimate $S$).
 However, as we will see, the above test succeeds with high probability under natural conditions.

-To state our main result for this test, we need to develop some concepts related to our model class.
-The general pattern of the analysis of the test to show that it succeeds with high probability in distinguishing two models will proceed in two steps: \begin{itemize} \item Show that $\E_{M_1}[S] - \E_{M_0}[S]$ is sufficiently large. \item Show that $S$ is well-concentrated under both $M_0$ and $M_1$. \end{itemize}
+To state our main result for this test, we need to develop some concepts related to our model class (from which both $M_0$ and $M_1$ will come).
+The general pattern of the analysis of the test to show that it succeeds with high probability in distinguishing two models will proceed in two steps: \begin{itemize} \item Show that $|\E_{M_1}[S] - \E_{M_0}[S]|$ is sufficiently large. \item Show that $S$ is well-concentrated under both $M_0$ and $M_1$. \end{itemize}

 Let us examine the first step more closely.
 We can lower bound the expected value difference as follows: let $S_j$ denote the $j$th term in the sum (\ref{SDefinition}) defining the test statistic (note that it is defined with respect to $M_0$).
 We have